Diaboli: Biography

 Owing to problems with Unisound, Diaboli moved to US label Full Moon in 1997, signing for two albums.
 The second album, Towards Damnation, was released in January 1998, and the third, Anthems of Sorrow, recorded in the Autumn of that year, seeing the return of Grimn'r on vocals.
 However, in December 1999 Ilvespakka was arrested for attempting to murder someone with an axe and sentenced to four years and six months in prison.
 As a first time offender, he was released after two years and three months.
 In 2000, Grimn'r also spent some time in prison for "violence charges".
 In June 2001, Grimn'r committed suicide.

 Anthems of Sorrow finally saw release through Full Moon in 2000.
 Upon release from prison in March 2002, Ilvespakka set about recording new material.
 The first release after this date was the limited edition (500 copies) 7-inch EP Descent into Hell, through the Finnish label Northern Heritage.
 The EP featured two songs from the first Sigillum Diaboli demo re-recorded in 1999 and was dedicated to the memory of Grimn'r.
 In July 2003, Northern Heritage also released the Unseen Age of War compilation, which featured twelve unreleased songs and the two Sigillum Diaboli demos.

 Since then Northern Heritage has released Diaboli's fourth and fifth albums, Kirous (Finnish for "curse", in October 2004) and The Antichrist (in October 2006).
 In March 2008, the label also released limited edition (500 copies) vinyl versions of Kirous and The Antichrist.
 All instrumentation, vocals and lyrics were composed and performed by Ilvespakka; apparently the material for The Antichrist was recorded during the sessions for Kirous.
-Ilvespakka has also released two albums with thrash/death metal outfit Psychopathic Terror, in collaboration with Korpiklaani drummer Mattit Johansson.
+Ilvespakka has also released two albums with thrash/death metal outfit Psychopathic Terror, in collaboration with Korpiklaani drummer Matti Johansson.